Fujifilm X-H2 Review

 The eye-tracking was indeed very good but still not 100% accurate in the family photos I captured during the test period.

-With more practice and possible firmware updates, I am confident that the keeper rate will increase.
-For the X-H2S, Fujifilm has already released a firmware upgrade (version 3.00) improving the autofocus performance.
-It is unclear if we will see such an upgrade for the X-H2 but it would make a lot of sense.
+I am confident that the keeper rate will increase with more practice and possible firmware updates.
+For the X-H2S, Fujifilm has already released a firmware upgrade (version 3.00) improving autofocus performance.
+It is unclear if we will see such an upgrade for the X-H2, but it would make a lot of sense.

-One of the benefits of having 40 megapixels at your disposal is the fact that you can crop to your heart’s content and still have a very usable image.
+One of the benefits of having 40 megapixels is that you can crop to your heart’s content and still have a very usable image.

-The above ski photo was cropped from a vertical image to approximately 38% of the original size and yet you still have 4786 x 3190 pixels from the original 7728 x 5152 file.
+The above ski photo was cropped from a vertical image to approximately 38% of its original size, yet you still have 4786 x 3190 pixels from the original 7728 x 5152 file.
 The web image here is resized to 2500 x 1666 pixels.
 Please click to view a larger image.

 Fujifilm X-H2 vs. X-H2S

-The stacked sensor in the X-H2S allows for a higher frame rate of 40 fps. vs. 20 fps. for the X-H2 (electronic shutter 1.29x crop) so you may consider this if your main genres are sports or wildlife photography.
+The stacked sensor in the X-H2S allows for a higher frame rate of 40 fps vs. 20 fps for the X-H2 (electronic shutter 1.29x crop).
+You may consider this if your main genres are sports or wildlife photography.

-In the spirit of being a high-resolution camera, the X-H2 features the pixel shift multishot mode where you can combine 20 images into a 160-megapixel file.
-You would need a tripod for this and it only really works for completely static images.
+In the spirit of being a high-resolution camera, the X-H2 features the pixel shift multishot mode, which allows you to combine 20 images into a 160-megapixel file.
+You would need a tripod for this, and it only really works for completely static images.
 The X-H2S does not offer this feature.

 The additional cost for the X-H2S and having a stacked sensor is $500.00 compared to the X-H2.

-I only shoot stills and find the extra megapixel enticing in comparison to my current X Series cameras but if my main game was fast-paced sports, wildlife, or video, I would probably rethink this and sway more toward the X-H2S.
+I only shoot stills and find the extra megapixels enticing compared to my current X Series cameras, but if my main game was fast-paced sports, wildlife, or video, I would probably rethink this and sway more toward the X-H2S.

 Here is a link to my full review of the X-H2S: